By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The delete transaction feature allows the user to delete a transaction into IchiFund using its index in the displayed list.

-The delete command takes one argument, Index
+The delete command takes one argument, Index.

 Implementation